Browse our list of the best fantasy RPGs of all time. From old isometric titles to the latest releases, we ranked our absolute favorites.

 In Baldur’s Gate 2, Pillars of Eternity, and other RPGs, your ultimate goal is to become a badass killing machine that can steamroll the game.
 Planescape Torment, on the other hand, took a different path – the RPG elements are limited to the story arc and social interactions you have with other characters.

 The combat is there, but in a weird twist, Planescape is one of the few RPGs that is dragged down by it.
-The enemies feel like a mere obstacle in the way of unraveling the next plotpoint, or finding another piece of lore.
+The enemies feel like obstacles in the way of unraveling the next plotpoint, or finding another piece of lore.
 And believe it or not, this is what makes Planescape Torment so great.

 The one thing that makes Planescape Torment stand out even today is its cerebral plot and universe.
 It’s neither Sci-Fi nor Fantasy, it’s something in between, a weird blend that gives the whole game a dream-like quality reminiscent of a David Lynch film.